ssatguru/Vishva.java/README.md

 Vishva - A hindi word for "World"

-A small world created using [BabylonJS](http://www.babylonjs.com/) a 3d frameworl and [JSweet](http://www.jsweet.org/)  a java to javscript transpiler
+A small world created using [BabylonJS](http://www.babylonjs.com/) a 3D HTML Webgl framework and [JSweet](http://www.jsweet.org/)  a java to javscript transpiler

 To build
 1. download project